game-de-it/plumOS-jz47xx/README_EN.md

 ## ●Features
 - plumOS-jz47xx is based on OpenDingux (VERSION_ID=2023.11)
-     - Works with Anbernic RG300X and RG280V
+     - Works with Anbernic RG300X and RG350 and RG280V
 - retroarch uses the latest version "1.17.0"
      - 98 cores available
-- Features of RG300X
+- Features of RG300X and RG350
      - USB-DAC and Bluetooth-Audio devices can be used with OTG port
          - Bluetooth-Audio whose operation has been confirmed
              - Creative BT-W2